The 6 Best Budget Bike Trainers (Ideal for Beginners) [2025]

 This trainer also offers decent resistance (up to 800W).
 This is enough for most beginners and hobby cyclists.
 It can even simulate up to 6% gradients, making it ideal for 3rd party apps like Zwift, TrainerRoad, etc.

-It has ±5% accuracy, which is not too good compared to direct-drive trainers, but you can overlook this shortcoming easily if you don’t care about every watt.
+It has ±5% accuracy, which is not as good as direct-drive trainers, but you can easily overlook this shortcoming if you don’t care about every watt.

-Its biggest downside is that you may experience connectivity issues, so it is better to use it with an ANT+ receiver that improves the connectivity.
+Its biggest downside is that you may experience connectivity issues, so it is better to use it with an ANT+ receiver to improve connectivity.

-Overall, Tacx Flow provides an unmatched price-value ratio, and it is the best choice if you want to taste interactive indoor training.
+Overall, Tacx Flow offers an unmatched value-for-money ratio, making it the best choice if you want to experience interactive indoor training.

 Sportneer Bike Trainer (Most Affordable Dumb Trainer)